 Leroy knew we didn’t.

-Never would of imagined that he would of dug up the frozen ground and swallowed over 60 rocks.
+Never would have imagined that he would have dug up the frozen ground and swallowed over 60 rocks.

 You’re told to break the habit.
 Period.

 We thought we broke the habit but yet still ended up here.